AWS EKS (ElasticKubernetesService) Setup

 --set 'lucenia.extraEnvs[0].value='${LUCENIA_INITIAL_ADMIN_PASSWORD}

 On a successful deployment, Lucenia will start on port 9200.
-You can access it using the following command:
+You can access it using the following commands:

 Now issue this command to see cluster health: